RemyPaulJr/notes/aws/Solutions Architect Associate - SAA/Practice Exam Notes.md

 		- Has a max of 7 instances per AZ.
 		- Meant to spread out instances on distinct hardware.
 		- reduces the risk of simultaneous failures that might occur when instances share the same racks.
-		- can span multiple AZ
+		- can span multiple AZs in the same Region.

 ---
 #### **GuardDuty**